bovino/kong-template-with-docker/README.md

 - Add a fourth plugin to the mix, written in Go
 - Add unit-testing, integration-testing and code coverage verification for the JavaScript plugin
 - Run some load tests to compare Lua x JS plugins performance in some scenarios
+- Some dockerized setup to make it possible to run Pongo tests without having to install Pongo tooling manually.
+Installing Pongo is very easy (specially on Linux) but.... you know.... just to make it easier even if you are on Windows without WSL2 support enabled.
+- Add more complex plugins samples that does something really useful for mankind, like printing ASCII talking-cows to your consoles and logs like cowsay ( https://github.com/piuccio/cowsay )